|

 thinkorswim

-If your trading needs demand something more, you can download and install thinkorswim
+If you want more features, you can download and install thinkorswim

-free of charge.
-This powerful program has much better charting than the website offers.
-A chart can be displayed full screen, and colors are customizable.
-Price history can be set to tick-by-tick.
+for free.
+This program has much better charting.
+You can make the chart full screen, and change the colors.
+Price history can be set to show every tick.

-One feature that we really liked on Schwab's platform during my test drive was the Trade & Probability calculator that is integrated with the order ticket.
-It shows you the risk-reward payoff at certain dates, which can be adjusted.
+One feature we liked is the Trade & Probability calculator that comes with the order ticket.
+It shows the risk-reward outcome at different dates, which you can change.

-Other great apps on the platform include Recognia for technical analysis, a security screener, and CNBC business news. thinkorswim also has direct-access routing.
+Other good features include Recognia for technical analysis, a security screener, and CNBC business news. thinkorswim also allows direct routing for orders.

 Free Charles Schwab Account